AQUAL

 this leads to a modified Poisson equation:

 where the predicted acceleration is $-\nabla\Phi = a.$ These equations reduce to the MOND equations in the spherically symmetric case, although they differ somewhat in the disc case needed for modelling spiral or lenticular galaxies.
 However, the difference is only 10–15%, so does not seriously impact the results.

 According to Sanders and McGaugh, one problem with AQUAL (or any scalar–tensor theory in which the scalar field enters as a conformal factor multiplying Einstein's metric) is AQUAL's failure to predict the amount of gravitational lensing actually observed in rich clusters of galaxies.
+AQUAL has been claimed to match observations of wide binary star orbits.